 Ashley Elston writes fast-paced and unputdownable YA fiction.
 She lives in Louisiana with her family.

 Ashley Elston’s novels are always addictive and page-turning!
 Her debut, THE RULES FOR DISAPPEARING, was followed by a sequel, and a standalone novel – THIS IS OUR STORY – followed in 2016.
-All are published by Disney-Hyperion.
+THE LYING WOODS, recipient of several starred reviews, published in 2018.
+In 2019 Ashley follows up with a deliciously fun rom-com, TEN BLIND DATES — the perfect read for the holiday season!
+All her books are published by Disney-Hyperion.

 She has a Liberal Arts degree from Louisiana State University and worked for many years as a wedding/ portrait photographer.
 She is also a licensed landscape horticulturist.
 Ashley lives in Shreveport, Louisiana with her husband and three sons.